2 January 2017

 Drawing of a Ping Kuang Bu Zhan Sui Di Gun, from 'Wu Bei Zhi (《武備志》)'.

-Ping Kuang Bu Zhan Sui Di Gun is a cylindrical tree trunk full of poisoned blades, hooks and nails.
-To propel/roll the tree trunk forward, it is mounted with sixty linked black powder rocket propellers, which also double as short range flamethrowers.
-The tree trunk is also hollowed out and filled with explosives and blinding dust, and will explodes into a shower of flaming wood splinters, smoke and blinding dust after a predetermined time.
+Ping Kuang Bu Zhan Sui Di Gun (平曠步戰隨地滾, can be roughly translated as 'Anywhere roller for foot combat in wide plains') was a strange contraption designed to break enemy camps and disrupt enemy formations.
+It was essentially a tree log full of poisoned blades, hooks and nails, equipped with sixty linked black powder rocket propellers that pushed the weapon forward and doubled as short range flamethrowers.
+The tree trunk was also hollowed out and filled with explosives and blinding dust, so that it would explode into a shower of flaming wood splinters, smoke and blinding dust after a predetermined time.

 Ms. Codex 109 Flaming Tree Trunk